satyam-gupta93/Digital-Image-Processing/Lab4/Readme.md

-# Experiment 4: Image Compression using Arithmetic Coding and JPEG
+# Lab 4: Image Compression using Arithmetic Coding and JPEG

 ---